Washington, D.C. Federal Employment Attorneys for Harassment

 5. Appeal or Litigation: If the results of an investigation and/or hearing were unsatisfactory, an employee can file an appeal with the EEOC or pursue a lawsuit that will be handled in federal court.

 A person who has experienced harassment in a federal workplace or who is dealing with a hostile work environment does not have to remain silent or endure continued mistreatment.
-At Federal Employee Legal Services Center, we help federal workers navigate the complaint process, stand up against unlawful conduct, and work to achieve resolutions that will allow them to work in a positive environment.
-Contact our Washington, D.C. federal employee harassment attorney by calling 202-204-2226 and arranging a free consultation.
+At the Federal Employee Legal Services Center, we help federal workers navigate the complaint process, stand up against unlawful conduct, and work to achieve resolutions that will allow them to work in a positive environment.
+Contact our Washington, D.C. federal employee harassment attorneys by calling 202-204-2226 and arranging a free consultation.

 Back to Top